OceanOutcomes/ocean-outcomes/news/_posts/2016-9-15-west-kam-certification.md

 > **“The key is that commercial fishermen are leading these efforts,” says Caouette.
 “They are doing the hard work to meet sustainability requirements, and they’re seeing a return on their investment.”**

 A growing alignment of environmental and business interests has helped drive this change.
 Hundreds of grocery and food-service companies in North America and Europe – from Walmart to Whole Foods to IKEA – have made commitments to sell sustainable seafood and are looking for certified, sustainable products.
-Several companies, including Nestle, High Liner Foods, Gorton’s Seafood, Albion, and Fishin’ Co., have also invested in <a href="http://salmonfippartnership.org/" target="_blank">partnerships</a> with conservation groups and fisheries to increase the global supply of sustainable wild salmon.
+Several companies, including [Nestle, High Liner Foods, Gorton’s Seafood, Albion, and Fishin’ Co., have also invested in partnerships] (/what-we-do/past-initiatives/salmon-fip-partnership/) with conservation groups and fisheries to increase the global supply of sustainable wild salmon.

 > **"Sustainability is a growing worldwide phenomenon,” says Andrei Bokov, Chief Technologist for Vityaz-Avto and Delta.
 “More and more seafood companies are looking for new sources of sustainable seafood, and Russia can meet this demand.”**